libplctag/libplctag/README.md

 * an easily wrappable library.
 * a portable library for big and little-endian and 32 and 64-bit processors.

 We do not hit all those goals yet.
-We broke Windows compatibility on the last major internal change.
-PLC5 access is working for INT and floating point types.

 Non Goals
 =========